dgoldman-msft/PSServicePrincipal/README.md

 Import-Module PSServicePrincipal
 ```

-> This will import the PSServicePrincipal module in to your local PowerShell session.
+> This will import the PSServicePrincipal module into your local PowerShell session.
+If you have any problems you can download the nupkg file directly from the PowerShell Gallery: https://www.powershellgallery.com/packages/PSServicePrincipal/1.0.11

-At this point you have installed and loaded up the module and you are ready to create your service principals.
+At this point you have installed and loaded the PSServicePrincipal module and you are ready to create new service principals.

-##
-With regards to the Exchange workload you can run the following command in PowerShell to set your application up for unattended exchange administration using certificate based authentication.

 ### Example
 ```powershell